Chancellor: Foreign minister and diplomatic official

 In most countries of Latin America, the equivalents to "chancellor" (Canciller in Spanish and Chanceler in Portuguese) are commonly used to refer to the post of foreign minister.
 It is often used as a synonym to the full titles of the ministers of foreign affairs.
 Likewise, the ministry of foreign affairs in Spanish-speaking countries in the Americas is referred to as the Cancillería or in Portuguese-speaking Brazil as Chancelaria.
 However, in Spain the term canciller refers to a civil servant in the Spanish diplomatic service responsible for technical issues relating to foreign affairs.
 As to the German foreign service, the term Kanzler (chancellor) refers to the administrative head of a diplomatic mission.

 Functions related to justice and the law

 Finland

-In Finland the Chancellor of Justice (Oikeuskansleri, Justitiekanslern) supervises the legality of actions taken by the government and monitors the implementation of basic civil liberties.
+In Finland the chancellor of justice (oikeuskansleri, justitiekanslern) supervises the legality of actions taken by the government and monitors the implementation of basic civil liberties.
 In this special function the chancellor also sits in the Finnish Cabinet, the Finnish Council of State.

 Sweden

-In Sweden the Chancellor of Justice or Justitiekanslern acts as the Solicitor General for the Swedish Government.
-The office was introduced by Charles XII of Sweden in 1713.
-Historically there was also a Lord High Chancellor or Rikskansler as the most senior member of the Privy Council of Sweden.
+In Sweden the chancellor of justice or Justitiekanslern acts as the Solicitor General for the Swedish Government.
+The office was introduced by King Charles XII in 1713.
+Historically there was also a lord high chancellor or Rikskansler as the most senior member of the Privy Council of Sweden.
 There is in addition to this a University Chancellor or Universitetskansler, who leads the National Agency for Higher Education.